EndPointCorp/end-point-blog/2020/01/07/increasing-website-load-speed.html.md

 ###Deferred loading of ads

-If you're using Google AdSense to monetize your website or another ad agency that uses scripting to show ads on your pages, you should consider loading them once the content is fully rendered.
-This will probably have a minor impact on your revenue (although almost unnoticeable in most cases), but it will not only increase the user experience but also improve your loading speed drastically.
+If you're using Google AdSense to monetize your website, or another ad agency that uses scripting to show ads on your pages, you should consider loading ads once the content is fully rendered.
+This will probably have some impact on your revenue (although almost unnoticeable in most cases), but it will not only increase the user experience but also improve your loading speed.

-There are several ways to achieve this, but a technique I did on several websites is removing all the script references to Google AdSense until your page is fully loaded.
-You can even add a short delay to make sure the user will start looking at your content before showing ads.
+There are several ways to achieve this: a technique I did on many websites is removing all the script references to Google AdSense until your page is fully loaded.
+You can even add a short delay to make sure the user will start browsing your content before showing ads.

 * Remove both script references, the comment and extra spaces from your ad original code, to convert it from something like this...